Climate Solutions Summit, Jackson 2024

 This presentation will emphasize the need for collaboration and dialogue, fostering a deeper understanding of how indigenous communities are adapting to climate impacts and leading innovative, sustainable solutions.
 Attendees will leave with a renewed commitment to allyship and actionable steps to support indigenous-led climate initiatives, paving the way for a more resilient and just future for all.

-David Roberts, Host of Volts podcast; Luke Cartin, Park City Municipal; Kristen Bertuglia, Town of Vail
+David Roberts, Host of Volts podcast; Luke Cartin, Park City Municipal; Terry Schulyer, Town of Ridgway, CO

 This conversation, led by Volts’ David Roberts, will look at two mountain communities trying to green their electrical grids and discuss the different ways that those communities interact with the larger grids, and grid authorities, around them.
 How much autonomy do small towns really have in decarbonizing electricity?